Industry decarbonisation

 Exploring the opportunities of large-scale production of synthetic sustainable aviation fuel

-A joint study has shown promising conditions for the project, and all partner companies are carrying out in-depth analyses.
-The ambition is to commission the new production facility sometime around 2030 near Forsmark on Sweden's east coast.
-The facility is planned to be on a site adjacent to the Forsmark nuclear power plant since there is a grid connection with sufficient capacity to get fossil free electricity from the Swedish electricity mix.
+The ambition was to commission the new production facility sometime around 2030 near Forsmark on Sweden's east coast.
+The facility would be planned on a site adjacent to the Forsmark nuclear power plant since there is a grid connection with sufficient capacity to get fossil free electricity from the Swedish electricity mix.

 The reduction potential of aviation electrofuel